awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 + **Connection draining** – Allows time for active connections to complete before deregistering an instance from the load balancer during scaling operations, updates, and deployments\.

-You can use configuration files to configure more load balancer options, including advanced listener configuration, TCP passthrough, application load balancing, and backend authentication\.
-See  and  for more information\.
+You can use [configuration files](ebextensions.md) to configure more load balancer options, including advanced listener configuration, TCP passthrough, application load balancing, and backend authentication\.
+See [Load Balancer for Your AWS Elastic Beanstalk Environment](using-features.managing.elb.md) and [Configuring HTTPS for your Elastic Beanstalk Environment](configuring-https.md) for more information\.

 ### Rolling updates and deployments<a name="environments-create-wizard-deployment-settings"></a>

  For single\-instance environments, choose a **Deployment policy** to configure how to deploy new application versions and changes to the software configuration for instances\. **All at once** completes deployments as quickly as possible, but can result in downtime\. **Immutable** deployments ensure the new instance passes health checks before switching over to the new version; otherwise the old version remains untouched\.
-See  for more information\.
+See [Deployment Policies and Settings](using-features.rolling-version-deploy.md) for more information\.

 For load\-balanced environments, choose a **Deployment policy** to configure how to deploy new application versions and changes to the software configuration for instances\. **All at once** completes deployments as quickly as possible, but can result in downtime\.
 Rolling deployments ensure that some instances remain in service during the entire deployment process\.
-See  for more information\.
+See [Deployment Policies and Settings](using-features.rolling-version-deploy.md) for more information\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-rolling.png)

-+ **Deployment policy** – **Rolling** deployments take one batch of instances out of service at a time to deploy a new version\. **Rolling with additional batch** launches a new batch first to ensure that capacity is not affected during the deployment\. **Immutable** performs an immutable update when you deploy\.
++ **Deployment policy** – **Rolling** deployments take one batch of instances out of service at a time to deploy a new version\. **Rolling with additional batch** launches a new batch first to ensure that capacity is not affected during the deployment\. **Immutable** performs an [immutable update](environmentmgmt-updates-immutable.md) when you deploy\.

 + **Batch size** – The number or percentage of instances to update in each batch\.

-Rolling updates occur when you change instance launch configuration settings or VPC settings, which require terminating and replacing the instances in your environment\.
+[Rolling updates](using-features.rollingupdates.md) occur when you change instance launch configuration settings or VPC settings, which require terminating and replacing the instances in your environment\.
 Other configuration changes are made in place without affecting capacity\.
-For more information, see \.
+For more information, see [Configuration Changes](environments-updating.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-rolling-updates.png)

-+ **Rolling update type** – Time based, where AWS CloudFormation waits for the specified amount of time after new instances are registered before moving on to the next batch, or health based, where AWS CloudFormation waits for instances to pass health checks\. **Immutable** performs an immutable update when a configuration change would normally trigger a rolling update\.
++ **Rolling update type** – Time based, where AWS CloudFormation waits for the specified amount of time after new instances are registered before moving on to the next batch, or health based, where AWS CloudFormation waits for instances to pass health checks\. **Immutable** performs an [immutable update](environmentmgmt-updates-immutable.md) when a configuration change would normally trigger a rolling update\.

 + **Batch size** – The number of instances to replace in each batch\.